 Taxpayers can find themselves in hot water with the IRS because of mistakes or misrepresentations of income on joint tax returns filed with their spouse or former spouse.
 Often times one party feels they were not the cause of the improperly reported income and should not be held responsible for the back taxes, penalties and interest.
 In this case, they may be able to file for innocent spouse relief.

 We help individuals throughout the Exton, PA and Philadelphia region get the innocent spouse tax relief they deserve.
 If you think you qualify, call us now at 610-594-2601.
-We’ll make arrangements for a free consultation to discuss your situation and help you through the process of filing for the appropriate type of innocent spouse relief.
+We’ll make arrangements for a consultation to discuss your situation and help you through the process of filing for the appropriate type of innocent spouse relief.

 By requesting classic innocent spouse relief, you can avoid being held responsible for paying tax, interest, and penalties if your spouse (or former spouse) improperly reported items or omitted items on your joint tax return.